basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 #### Verify Compaction

-`verify_compaction` controls whether or not validation occurs when leveldb reads data as part of its background compaction operations.
+`verify_compaction` controls whether or not validation occurs when LevelDB reads data as part of its background compaction operations.

 Default: `true`